Tacticode/slate-api/source/index.html.md

  `ERROR_NOT_ENOUGH_MP` | The character does not have enough movement points.
  `ERROR_TRAP`          | A trap was activated and interrupted the movement.

-Even in case of an error, the character might have moved partially or to the destination.
+<aside class="notice">Even in case of an error, the character might have moved partially!</aside>

-<aside class="notice">This function will not avoid obstacles, make sure the path is clear!</aside>

 ## cast(skill, x, y)